 One big issue with the Asch line study is that the subjects were all white male college students between the ages of 17 and 25, with a mean age of 20.
 Since the experiment only shows results for this small and specific group of people, it alone cannot be applied to other groups such as women or older men.

-Another problem to think about is that young white men in the early 1950s may have responded differently to this experiment than young white men would today.
-In the United States, which is where this experiment was performed, the mid-1950s was a historic turning point in terms of rejecting conformity, with youth pushing towards a more free-thinking society.
-This experiment was performed right around the time that movement was just starting to blossom, so the subjects had not grown up in the middle of this new anti-conformist movement.
+Does the Asch Line Study stand the test of time?
+Not exactly.
+If we look at what was happening in 1950s society, we can see why Asch got his results.
+Young white men in the early 1950s may have responded differently to this experiment than young white men would today.
+In the United States, which is where this experiment was performed, the mid-1950s was a historic turning point in terms of rejecting conformity.
+Youth were pushing toward a more free-thinking society.
+This experiment was performed right around the time that the movement was just starting to blossom, so the subjects had not grown up in the middle of this new anti-conformist movement.
 Had Asch performed this experiment a decade later with youth who more highly valued free-thinking, he may have come across very different results.